-To mix the antifreeze around the ground arrays thoroughly, it is advised that the ground array circulation pump is turned on via the 6 amp MCB on the heat pump.
-(Note DO NOT TURN THE COMPRESSOR 25 amp MCB ON).
+To mix the antifreeze around the ground arrays thoroughly, it is advised that the ground array circulation pump is turned on via the heat pump.
+(Note DO NOT TURN THE COMPRESSOR ON).
 This ground array circulation pump should be left running for two to three hours to ensure the antifreeze is mixed in all the slinkies and the heat pump.
 (Note: - the floor pump will also run.)